-We support the recommendation that a Wildlife Friendly Lighting Strategy is implemented for this application.
+We support the recommendation that a Wildlife Friendly Lighting Strategy is implemented for this application (Bat Survey - 2024 Activity Surveys (The Ecology Partnership, July 2025)) to avoid impacts from light disturbance.
 This should be secured by a condition of any consent and implemented in full.
 Therefore, technical specification should be submitted prior to occupation, which demonstrates measures to avoid lighting impacts to foraging / commuting bats, which are likely to be present within the local area.
-This should summarise the following measures recommended by Guidance Note:08/23 (Institute of Lighting Professionals) will be implemented:
+This should summarise the following measures recommended by [Guidance Note:08/23 \(Institute of Lighting Professionals\)](#) will be implemented:

 - Do not provide excessive lighting.
 Light levels should be as low as possible as required to fulfil the lighting need. - All luminaires should lack UV elements when manufactured.
 Metal halide, compact fluorescent sources should not be used. - Warm White lights should be used at <2700k.
 This is necessary as lighting which emits an ultraviolet component or that has a blue spectral content has a high attraction effect on insects.
 This may lead in a reduction in prey availability for some light sensitive bat species. - Where appropriate, external security lighting should be set on motion-sensors and set to as short a possible a timer as the risk assessment will allow. - Luminaires should always be mounted horizontally, with no light output above 90° and/or no upward tilt. - Only if all other options have been explored, accessories such as baffles, hoods or louvres can be used to reduce light spill and direct it only to where it is needed.
-However, due to the lensing and fine cut-off control of the beam inherent in modern LED luminaires, the effect of cowls and baffles is often far less than anticipated and so should not be relied upon solely.
+However, due to the lensing and fine cut-off control of the beam inherent in modern LED luminaires, the effect of cowls and baffles is often far less than anticipated and so should not be relied upon solely. - This provides certainty for the LPA of the likely impacts on designated sites, protected and Priority species & habitats and, with appropriate mitigation measures secured, the development can be made acceptable.